Lord Willin'

-Lord Willin' is the debut studio album by the American hip hop duo Clipse.
+Lord Willin' is the debut studio album by the American hip-hop duo Clipse.
 The album was released on August 20, 2002, in the United States by Star Trak and Arista.
 Recording sessions took place over a year, beginning in 2001.
 Production was handled by The Neptunes.

 Following the shelving of their original debut studio album Exclusive Audio Footage by Elektra Records, long-time friends and collaborators The Neptunes signed the duo onto their record label Star Trak Entertainment.
 The Neptunes would go on to handle the production on Lord Willin, with Pharrell Williams featuring on 6 different tracks, including the hit singles "Grindin'" and "When the Last Time".
-Additional features include Ab Liva, Rosco P. Coldchain, Faith Evans, Fabolous, Jadakiss and Styles P. The deluxe edition of the album contained two more tracks, which were remixes of "Grindin'".
+Additional features include Ab Liva, Roscoe P. Coldchain, Faith Evans, Fabolous, Jadakiss and Styles P. The deluxe edition of the album contained two more tracks, which were remixes of "Grindin'".

 The album debuted at number four on the Billboard 200 and number one on the Top R&B/Hip-Hop Albums chart, selling 122,000 units in its first week of release.
-The album was well received by critics, and is considered one of the best hip hop albums of the 2000s.
+The album was well received by critics, and is considered one of the best hip-hop albums of the 2000s.

 The album was ranked 12 on Rolling Stones 100 Best Debut Albums of All-Time list.